Orthogonal polynomials: Recurrence relation

 where An is not 0.
 The converse is also true; see Favard's theorem.

 Christoffel–Darboux formula

 Zeros

 If the measure dα is supported on an interval [a, b], all the zeros of Pn lie in [a, b].
 Moreover, the zeros have the following interlacing property: if m < n, there is a zero of Pn between any two zeros of Pm.
-Electrostatic interpretations of the zeros can be given.

 Combinatorial interpretation

 From the 1980s, with the work of X. G. Viennot, J. Labelle, Y.-N. Yeh, D. Foata, and others, combinatorial interpretations were found for all the classical orthogonal polynomials.